 As one approaches the church one cannot but be impressed both by its size and setting in a large rural churchyard where a conglomerate of varying shapes and sizes of grave stones reflect the changing taste of several centuries.

-Upon entering the church, which is open daily from 7.30am to 4.30 pm – earlier during the dark winter days – most visitors are quite overwhelmed by its beauty and sense of peace and tranquillity.
+Upon entering the church, which is usually open daily with the help from our volunteers from 9.30am to 4.30 pm – earlier during the dark winter days – most visitors are quite overwhelmed by its beauty and sense of peace and tranquillity.
 St Andrew’s certainly has the ‘wow’ factor!

 The Nave and Chancel are mainly 13th Century and the Sanctuary, Lady Chapel, Tower and Spire are 14th Century.
 The South Aisle is 15th Century though it incorporates an earlier 13th Century Transept.